imtira/xworks/README.md

 Xworks builds the table of contents by using `#` for headings and `##` for sub-headings.
 You can look at `example/site.[md, html]` for an example.

+For a visual example of output, you can check out [t1ra.github.io/xworks](https://t1ra.gtihub.io/xworks).

 ## How do I use it?

 ### Make a page